 - 1 lb Camellia Red Kidney Beans

-- 1 lb smoked sausage, sliced I used Andouille sausage
+- 12 oz smoked sausage, sliced I used Andouille sausage

 - 1 med onion chopped

-- 8-9 cups water or chicken broth use chicken broth for extra flavor
+- 8 cups water use chicken broth for extra flavor

 - 1 bay leaf

-- 1 ts Cajun or Creole seasoning plus more to taste – I used Slap Ya Mama
+- 1 tablespoon Cajun or Creole seasoning plus additional to taste

 - Rinse and sort beans.
-In a large heavy pot, cook sausage for 5-10 minutes until browned.
+In a large heavy pot, cook sausage on medium heat for 6-7 minutes until browned.

-- Add vegetables and garlic to sausage, along with butter, and continue to cook until onions turn soft and clear.
+- Add vegetables and garlic to sausage, along with butter, and continue to cook for around 5 minutes until onions turn soft and clear.

 - Add beans, water, and bay leaf, and bring to a boil for 10 minutes.
-Reduce heat, add a pinch of salt and pepper, and 1 ts of Creole/Cajun seasoning.
-Add ham hock, cover and simmer for 1-1.5 hrs, stirring occasionally until beans are desired tenderness.
+Reduce heat, add the salt, pepper, and Creole seasoning.
+Cover and simmer for around 2.5 hrs, stirring occasionally until beans are desired tenderness.
+Add extra water as necessary during this time.

-- Add salt, pepper, and cajun seasoning to taste.
+- Taste and add more salt, pepper, and Creole seasoning to taste.
 For creamier consistency, press some beans into the side of the pot with a spoon and stir.